-Meet The Two Brave Women Who Conquered A 500-mile-long Scottish Hiking Trail
+Meet the Brave Women Who Conquered the Scottish Hiking Trail

 The trip was momentous given the time in our lives.
 Both of us were getting ready to enter into our final year at Wheaton College; we didn’t know where we would be going, but we knew things were going to be different after graduation.
 (As it would turn out, Thea would shift gears from being in the classroom full-time to being in an office full-time; and as for me, I would move out to Colorado to be a wilderness guide for a bit before applying to law school.)
 However, with another year of school still ahead and our new realities looming, we decided to venture out into the wilderness.
 As Thea puts it, “Sometimes you just gotta walk it out.

 As two nature-loving individuals, getting outdoors has been our go-to response to many of life’s changes.
 Both Thea and I grew up hiking, biking, camping, and loving all things outdoors.
 Sadly, living in the Midwest, where the weather is cold and the ground flat, our wanderlust went largely unfed.

 From the beginning of our junior year, we knew we needed to get off the grid; by the time summer rolled around, we were desperate.
 After filtering through various plans and options, we decided on a destination: Scotland.
 We purchased our plane tickets, packed our luggage, and set off into the unknown.